jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 To address scalability concerns, network weights are calculated by the controller (NetworkTopology) for the nodes available in the infrastructure.

-The controller builds the network graph based on the specified topology information (i.e., zones, nodes) available in the NetworkTopology CRD and updates the network weights for all nodes based on the netperf measurements available in Prometheus.
+The controller updates the cached network graph with network weights for all nodes based on the netperf measurements available in Prometheus.

-The network graph available in the controller is recalculated based on new measurements.
-These updates can be configured for a certain period (e.g., every 1 min, every 5 minutes, every 10 minutes).
+The network graph is recalculated based on new measurements depending on the specified `FreqUpdate` (e.g., every 1 min, every 5 minutes, every 10 minutes).

-As a default algorithm, the [Dijkstra Shortest Path](https://www.geeksforgeeks.org/dijkstras-shortest-path-algorithm-greedy-algo-7/) will be implemented.
+As a default algorithm, the [Dijkstra Shortest Path](https://www.geeksforgeeks.org/dijkstras-shortest-path-algorithm-greedy-algo-7/) is supported.

 Typically, the time complexity of the Dijkstra algorithm is: `O (V + E log V)`, where V corresponds to Vertices and E to Edges in the infrastructure.